 Cons

 a.
-There is no co-signer release.
+There is no cosigner release.

 b.
-Not available in all 50 states.
+Only available in some 50 states.

 c.
 You must be enrolled in school full-time.